project-tsurugi/tsurugidb/README.md

 The latest version is **BETA** release.
 This includes the below significant limitations as below:

-* Default commit setting does not guarantee the committed data are durable, they will be saved to disks a short time after (about tens to hundreds of milliseconds)

-  * You can change this setting ([tsurugi.ini](dist/install/conf/tsurugi.ini)) by `commit_response` in `[sql]` section.
-The current setting is `AVAILABLE` (committed data is visible for other transactions), and we planed it to be `STORED` (committed data has been saved on the local disk).

 * Available SQL features are very limited, please see [available feature list](docs/sql-features.md).
 * User control does not work, including authentications and authorizations.